-Providence College no longer requires undergraduate applicants to submit SAT or ACT scores as part of the admission application.
+Providence College does not require undergraduate applicants to submit SAT or ACT scores as part of the admission application.
 Prospective students who choose not to submit standardized test scores will receive full consideration, without penalty, for admission.

 Listed below are some frequently asked questions that we hope you will find useful as you learn about our test-optional policy.
 Please know that the Providence College admission staff is always available to answer any questions you may have.
 If you need any additional information, please do not hesitate to call our office at 401-865-2535